coutNaito/Gaomintz/README.md

 # Gaomintz
 Programming Paradigms final project.
-An action game created with java swing.
+Study Target: Use javax.swing to create GUI Program.
+Description: An action game that have main target is to collect as much coin as you can and go to the finish line.
 Contributor.
 KONGPOB JONGJARUSSANG,
 EKARUCH PURATHANANONT,